cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ### Installing the SVM classifier

-The SVM classifiers are part of separate package in Weka, not installed by default.
+The SVM classifiers are part of a separate package in Weka, not installed by default.
 To install the SVM classifiers, open the package manager (under the `Tools` menu), search for `libsvm`, click on the `LibSVM` entry and install it.